moyi-qwq/mcp/docs/QUICK_START.md

 1. Check that the MCP server is properly configured
 2. Restart your MCP client
-3. Verify the server is installed: `moatless-mcp-server --help`
+3. Verify the server is installed: `Industrial_Software_MCP --help`

 ### Permission Errors